Supporting people with Fetal Alcohol Spectrum Disorder into Employment

 NDIS Support Coordination can also be provided through Patches services.

 In this initial stage, PatchWORK is receiving referrals for participants, 18+ from the Perth metro area.
-We will increase the scope of the PatchWORK Employment pathways throughout 2022 to regional and interstate sites.

 Would your workplace benefit from FASD employment training?